Olexandr88/CoderGPT/README.md

 ## License

 CoderGPT is open-sourced under the MIT License.
-For more details, refer to the [LICENSE.md](LICENSE.md) file.
+For more details, refer to the [LICENSE](LICENSE) file.

 ## Acknowledgments